seanhatton/repronim.org/content/resources/getting-started/_index.md

         <img src="/images/john.jpg" alt="John" style="width: 150px; height: auto; object-fit: cover;">
     </a>
     <p>
         Hi, I’m John.
-I am a university-based computational neuroscientist and teacher.
-I would like to see what resources ReproNim can offer for my teaching about rigor and reproducibility.
+I'm a university-based computational neuroscientist and teacher.
+I would like to see what resources are available for my teaching about rigor and reproducibility. <a href="#john">Read more.</a>
     </p>
 </div>